28 Fantastic Party Games to Make Your Next Gathering a Blast

-This is a trickier take on I’m Hosting a Party.
-Sit in a circle and designate yourself the host.
-(Just don’t tell everyone the name of the game.)
-Say you are hosting a party, but only people bringing the right items will be invited.
-Go around the circle and have everyone suggest contributions; the host will say who is invited and who isn’t.
-Instead of basing the invite on what they’re bringing, though, base it on their posture: Whoever has their legs crossed can come, and whoever doesn’t can’t, for example.
+This is a trickier take on I'm Hosting a Party.
+Sit in a circle and designate yourself as the host.
+(Just don't tell everyone the name of the game.)
+Say you are hosting a party but will only invite people bringing the right items.
+Go around the circle and have everyone suggest contributions; the host will say who is invited and who isn't.
+Instead of basing the invite on what they're bringing, though, base it on their posture: Whoever has their legs crossed can come, and whoever doesn't can't, for example.
 Continue until everyone figures it out.

 This tried-and-true party game can be as simple or as complicated as you make it.
 Have everyone write down concepts, movies, people, shows, and more to act out and divide into teams.
 One person will act out something drawn from the assortment while their team members guess what it is.
 When time is up, switch teams and repeat.
 Add time limits, scoring systems, silence rules, and more as desired.

 Gather in a circle.
 Pick one phrase to whisper in the ear of the person next to you—no repeats.
 That person will whisper what they heard to the person next to them, and so on until the phrase gets back to you.
 Prepare to laugh at how distorted it gets.
 To make it more difficult, play music in the background.